All Collections

 • Requests for simultaneous prescriptions for multiple chronic conditions that require regular re-assessment for stability.

-Please note that all medical decisions are at the discretion of each doctor and can’t be guaranteed.
+Please note that all medical decisions are at the discretion of each licensed provider and can’t be guaranteed.
+If the provider determines they can’t help you during the visit, they may advise you to visit a family practice or walk-in clinic.

 Interested in learning more?
 Check out: